A guide on how to use a menstrual cup

 How does a menstrual cup work?

-Menstrual cups are folded then inserted like a tampon.
-Once inside the vagina they open and form a secure seal with the vaginal walls.
-They collect menstrual fluid, in contrast to conventional disposable sanitary products, which perform the function of absorbing the fluid.
-It is then emptied, washed and reused.
+Menstrual cups are folded then inserted like a tampon into the vagina.
+The cup then opens and forms a secure seal with the vaginal walls.
+It collects menstrual fluid, in contrast to conventional disposable sanitary products, which perform the function of absorbing the fluid.
+After 8 hours, or more regularly for a heavy flow, it is emptied, washed and reused.

 How to insert your menstrual cup